 Welcome!
 First, we would like to thank you, members of the media and blogging industry, for your continued support of this event.
 It is only through your efforts that we are able to return to Spokane each year for this unique historical event.
 On this page we have supplied the following items to help anyone who is interested in spreading the word about our event:

 Feel free to modify the materials and use them as you see fit.
-We just have one stipulation: the photographs can only be used alongside text speaking about the Battle of Deep Creek.
+We just have one stipulation: the photographs can only be used alongside text speaking about the Battle of Cheney.
 If you would like to provide attribution, the text and photographs were produced by Grove Design (grovedesign.co) and the video was artfully crafted by James Temple Films (email@example.com).

 Feel the thunder and boom of the artillery.
 Strain under the weight of the rifles and packs the soldiers carried.
 Meet the fine ladies in their hoop-skirt dresses.
 Watch as battles are reenacted, walk through period-correct camps, and have fun with hands-on activities and demos for the whole family.